-Friday, May 17, 2024
+Friday, January 17, 2025

 Coast Guard Highlights National Museum Project’s Oldest Artifact

-For years the cannon was fired at regular intervals during times of poor visibility to steer ships clear of the shoals and rocks around Light on Little Brewster Island in Boston .
+For years the cannon was fired at regular intervals during times of poor visibility to steer ships clear of the shoals and rocks around Boston Light on Little Brewster Island in Boston .

-The National Coast Guard Museum Association, the group responsible for curating the items that will fill the interior of the 800,000-square-foot museum, hosted a behind-the-scenes look at the cannon and the start of the restoration process in a Facebook event on Thursday.
+The National Coast Guard Museum Association, the group responsible for curating the items that will fill the interior of the 800,000-square-foot museum, hosted a behind-the-scenes look at the cannon and the of the restoration process in a Facebook event on Thursday.

 The restoration work is being performed by B.R.
 Howard & Associates Conservation, whose workers on Thursday hoisted the cannon, which looks like a piece of heavy artillery and probably once was a naval cannon, from its wooden cradle and onto a custom metal platform for better maneuverability.